 TEALS proposals must address:

-- an identification of the space to be modified and notes on how the space will be made available for scheduling.
+Provide notes, an identification of the space to be modified and how space will be made available for scheduling.
 Visit our Space Identification page for more information.

 A narrative that provides details on how the project fits the strategic objectives of the unit, college, and university, is required for review.
 Visit our Strategic Fit for more information.

 Justification of the need for the space based on the student learning goals, enrollment, and potential application in Scholarship of Teaching and Learning (SoTL).
 Visit our Justification page for more information.

 - specialized teaching approaches

 - faculty professional development in active learning or distance learning